Frontier Force Regiment: Motto and colours

-The motto of the regiment is Labbaik, an Arabic word, which means Here I Come.
-It is commonly used as an invocation to respond to Allah's call for pilgrimage during Hajj, the annual Muslims pilgrimage.
+The motto of the regiment is Labbaik, an Arabic word, which means Here I Come, which is prayed as part of the Islamic Talbiyah.
+It is commonly used as an invocation to respond to Allah's call for pilgrimage during Hajj, the annual Muslim pilgrimage to Mecca.
 Before 1970, each Piffer unit had its own motto but on the whole the regiment had no motto, so it was decided at the Piffer Conference in 1970 to adopt Labbaik as the regimental motto.
 The official meaning of this motto is:

 —making all preparations required for going to battle, and putting ones heart and soul into the endeavour, aimed at achieving the assigned mission.

 Piffers wear the same basic khaki uniform as in other regiments in the Pakistan Army, although the rank colour differs with Piffer personnel wearing rank insignia that are black with a red background.
 They also wear a badge on the shoulder strap of the uniform with "FF Regiment" written of it that uses the same colour combination.
 The colour of the Piffers' beret is rifle green with the insignia of the regiment at front.
 The Sam Browne belt worn by members of the regiment, which was designed by General Sir Sam Browne, is black in colour.
 The battle dress uniform worn by the regiment is camouflage without any distinctions since inception of new CCD.